IBAS - Independent Banking Advisory Service

 We offer various membership packages but only offer membership, guidance or advice if we are confident we can provide added benefit to help the customer.

-Despite more than 10 years of extremely damaging media coverage of Lenders many still hope their lender will properly examine their complaints and provide them with ‘fair’ treatment.
+Despite more than 10 years of extremely damaging media coverage of Lenders many still hope their lender will provide them with ‘fair’ treatment.
 Ideally, that might happen.
-But, this is not a fair world and Debt Recovery Units are completely autonomous and operate conveniently outside FCA regulation.
+But, this is not a fair world and Debt Recovery Units operate conveniently outside FCA regulation.

-Lender demands for payment for a debt claim causes great personal anxiety to those who are 'served' with them.
+Lender demands for payment for a debt claim cause great personal anxiety to those who are 'served' with them.
 The lenders know that.
-They then use the anxiety and fear for their benefit in targeted and often unfair Debt Recovery tactics.
+They use the anxiety and fear for their benefit in targeted and often unfair Debt Recovery tactics.

 Content